-As already explained, the definition of “société à prépondérance immobilière” for transfer duties purposes is different from those applying to ISF, gifts and inheritance taxes and to capital gains taxation.
+The definition of “société à prépondérance immobilière” for transfer duties purposes is different from those applying to wealth taxes (ISF/IFI), gifts and inheritance taxes and to capital gains taxation (see below).

 8.2.
 French taxes due during the ownership period of a French real estate property by a non-resident individual

 - Income tax is due on rental income received as explained in § 2.2.

 - ISF was due up until January 1st 2017 as explained in § 4.1.

 The concept of “société à prépondérance immobilière” (real estate company) and of real estate properties indirectly held by companies controlled (more than 50%) by the same family members allowed France to tax non-resident individuals regardless the ownership structure used to hold the French real estate properties.